Do I need an appointment?

 How much does it cost to restore a photograph?

-Though no price can be put on the experience of seeing an old and nearly gone photograph of loved ones being back to life, the actual cost can range from $80.00 to hundreds of dollars and more for museum quality restoration of a large print with extensive physical damage.
-But whatever the case, a client can be assured that the final result will be worth every penny.
+Though no price can be put on the experience of seeing an old and nearly gone photograph of loved ones being back to life, the actual cost can range from $75.00 to $250.00 with justifiably higher prices for restoration of photographs with extensive physical damage or those that require specialized restoration and conservation treatments.

 To obtain an estimate, please make an appointment to have your photographs examined and to receive a comprehensive answers to any questions that you may have concerning all aspects of photo restoration.